simonmichael/hledger/hledger/hledger.m4.md

 `last/this/next day/week/month/quarter/year`
 : -1, 0, 1 periods from the current period

+`last/this/next tuesday`
+: the previous occurrence of the named day, or the next occurrence after today

+`last/this/next february`
+: the previous occurrence of 1st of the named month, or the next occurrence after the current month

 `in n days/weeks/months/quarters/years`
 : n periods from the current period